manuelescrig/Algorithms/README.md

 # Algorithms

-This is a collection of coding interviewing problems in Java.
+This is a collection of coding interviewing problems.

 Manuel -